KhuongApLuc/SSD300-in-face-detection-with-pytorch/README.md

 <p> - Hardware: Cuda - Nvidia GeForce GTX 3050Ti - Linux Ubuntu<br>
 - Training: 100 epochs, batch_size=8<br>
 - Framework: Pytorch</p>

+<p>Threshold is set up at 0.1 (low), use can try another threshold to be suitable with your task</p>